Joe Biden’s Zombie Campaign

 But ex-VPs don’t get security for life the way ex-presidents do.
 Most people don’t know that, not even the politically savvy types who attend these sorts of things.
 And that’s all for the best, because Jim — or whatever local guy they’ve got filling in for him in Iowa or New Hampshire or Nevada or wherever else — is a necessary component of the vibe they’re trying to generate here, the Big Presidential Energy, if you will, that powers this production.

 And it is a production.
 This is true even when the event is small, which it often is, because the stakes never are — Joe Biden speaking off the cuff is something the entire campaign seems focused on preventing at all costs.
 Inside the community center or union hall or college auditorium, the stage is crafted just so.
-The red and blue letters—each roughly the size of a 9-year-old — spell IOWA 4 BIDEN.
+The red and blue letters — each roughly the size of a 9-year-old — spell IOWA 4 BIDEN.
 The American flag is stretched taut and stapled to the plywood.
 The lawn sign is stapled to the lectern.
 The delicate panes of teleprompter glass angle to meet his hopeful gaze, so that he may absorb the programmed speech as he peers out at his audience, which usually skews quite old and white, unless he’s in South Carolina.

 This first part — the reading of the speech — he almost always gets right.
 Even when he makes changes, rearranging the order of the words, skipping over a few, adding others, how could he not get it right?
 He’s been delivering some version of it for more than 40 years and living it for longer.
 He could deliver it in his sleep, if he ever sleeps.
 It’s like my father always said: Joey, a job is about more than just a paycheck.
 It’s about your dignity.
 It’s about being able to look your child in the eye and say, “It’s gonna be okay …” There is an undercurrent of shame that pulses throughout, this idea that the unequalness of our society is embarrassing for those who have access to less, rather than embarrassing for those who have more than anyone could need.